Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-14-interactive-notifications.md

 date: 2015-05-14 12:00:00
 order: 8
 ---
-You can add buttons called *interactive notifications* to push notifications in your Mobile app.
+You can add buttons called **interactive notifications** to push notifications in your Mobile app.
 The Salesforce Marketing Cloud sends the category name for these interactive notifications in the message payload.

-This example is taken from <a href="https://github.com/ExactTarget/JB4A-SDK-Android/tree/master/JB4A-SDK-Explorer" target="_blank">Journey Builder for Apps SDK Explorer for Android</a>.
+This example comes from <a href="https://github.com/ExactTarget/JB4A-SDK-Android/tree/master/JB4A-SDK-Explorer" target="_blank">Journey Builder for Apps SDK Explorer for Android</a>.

-You can view a sample of these interactive notifications in the following image, which includes three buttons that can be tapped, each of which will open a custom intent:<br/>
+You can view a sample of these interactive notifications in the following image, which includes three buttons the user can tap to open a custom intent:<br/>

 <img class="img-responsive" src="{{ site.baseurl }}/assets/AndroidInteractiveNotification.png" />

-The SDK uses a NotificationCompat.Builder to create the notification to be displayed.
-A new class called ETNotifications has been created that will create the notification.
+The SDK uses a NotificationCompat.Builder to create the notification to display.
+A new class called ETNotifications will create the notification.
 This class contains an interface that allows you to override the functionality provided by the SDK.
-In order to override funtionality, call ETNotification.setNotificationBuilder as shown in the following code:
+In order to override this funtionality, call ETNotification.setNotificationBuilder as shown in the following code:

 ~~~
     ETNotifications.setNotificationBuilder(new ETNotificationBuilder() {